oVirt/ovirt-site/source/blog/2017-09-19-introducing-ovirt-4.2.0.html.md

 Here's an overview of the new main features:

 The **Administration Portal** has been redesigned from scratch using Patternfly, a widely adopted standard in web application design that promotes consistency and usability across IT applications, through UX patterns and widgets.
 The result is a cleaner, more intuitive and user-friendly user interface.
 The old horizontal menu has been replaced by a two-level vertical menu.
 The system tree is gone, and its functionality has been integrated into the vertical menus.
-Here are some screnshots:
+Here are some screenshots:

 **Dashboard**
 ![](/images/blog/2017-09-19/adminportal_dashboard.png)